How to Spot Deep Vein Thrombosis

 Blood clots develop when blood thickens and clumps together.
 The deep veins of the legs carry blood from the legs to the heart.
 When leg muscles contract and relax, blood is squeezed through the veins back to the heart.
 One-way valves inside the veins help keep the blood moving in the right direction.
 When blood moves too slowly or not at all, it can pool in the veins.
 This makes a clot more likely to form.

 Blood clots are also more likely to form when there is inflammation or trauma to the vessel.
-Some people develop blood clots at a higher rate than others due to conditions that cause the blood to clot easily.
-This is called a hypercoagulable state.
-Some hypercoagulable states are passed genetically through your parents, but some are acquired, such as with cancer.
+Some people develop blood clots at a higher rate than others.
+This tendency is called a hypercoagulable state and may be inherited genetically.
+Other times it can result from medical conditions, like cancer.

 Anyone can develop a blood clot.
-Suppose you’ve been traveling for a long time, been in the hospital and unable to move, or were even in an accident.
-In that case, you may be at risk of developing clots.
-If you’ve experienced the following, you may be at higher risk:
+Risk can occur if you've been traveling for a long time, been in the hospital and unable to move, or were in an accident.
+If you’ve experienced the following, you may also be at higher risk:

 Personal or family history of a blood-clotting disorder